48 Hours in Madrid

-We had a dilemma over Madrid.
-I wanted to skip it.
-I don’t love most big cities and nothing I had ever read about Madrid pulled me to go.
-On top of that, Madrid doesn’t have the history that most Spanish towns/cities have.
-I wasn’t really interested.
-But Lissette convinced me.
-“We’re passing through, we should go see Madrid for ourselves”.
+I’ll admit I wasn’t excited to visit Madrid.
+I don’t love most big cities and nothing I had ever heard about Madrid put it high on my list.
+On top of that, Madrid doesn’t have the history that most Spanish towns/cities have*.

 What did we like about Madrid?

 The city has grand architecture: a mix of styles in including Art Deco, Neo-Plateresque, and “Eclecticism”.
 Madrid is a city of wide boulevards, high buildings and large squares.
 It’s all very impressive.
 Off the boulevards are neighbourhoods with quaint bars and restaurants filled with locals.
 It’s a busy, vibrant and cosmopolitan city.